scandihealth/lpr3-docs/src/aspects.md

 ![](https://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgVmFsaWRhdGlvbiBzZXF1ZW5jZQoKUmVnaW9uYWwgRUhSLT5MUFIzIFdTOiBJSEUgWERSIFBuUiBDREEtREsKbm90ZSBsZWZ0IG9mIAAgCWViWE1MIGFuZCBER1dTIHYAWwkKb3B0IFByb3RvY29sIGZhaWx1cmUKICAgADQILS0-AHEMOiBJbmNvcnJlY3QgdXNlIG9mAIEABQBRBVBuUiB0cmFuc2FjAFYFZW5kAIEJBm92ZXIAgQMJAIFUDHRlcCAxCgBiCD4AgXALRW5naW5lOiBTY2hlbWEgYXNzZXJ0aW9ucwoAFBEtAIIHClJlcG9ydGVkIGVycm9ycwCBWAVMYWNraW5nIHMARAZjb25mb3JtYW5jAIFJHkRvY3VtZW50IGRvZXMgbm90IGNvbXBseSB3aXRoIHRoZSBzdGFuZGFyZABTB3MAgUknMgCBTSN0cm9uAIEqSgBJBQCBLUsAgRoJAIFLKDMAg0YdRGF0YSBpbnRlZ3JpdHkgY2hlY2sAgy06ZAA_DwCDPzBicmVha3MgcmVnaXN0cnkAgQ8KAIUoJzQAhTIdQnVzaW5lc3MgcnVsZXMAhR84AIcDGEFja25vd2xlZGdlAIU2BWFuZACHYAsgcgCGGQUKCgo&s=qsd)

 Errors in submitted documents can be found at any of the levels stated above.
 If a document fails to meet level 1, 2, or 3, no further processing will be conducted and a report will be returned stating the errors in <b>ebXML</b>-format as used in IHE XDR.
-If errors are found at level 4, the continued processing is dependent on the endpoint called (see [Service endpoint setup](https://scandihealth.github.io/lpr3-docs/aspects/index.html#service-endpoint-setup).
+If errors are found at level 4, the continued processing is dependent on the endpoint called (see [service endpoint setup](https://scandihealth.github.io/lpr3-docs/aspects/index.html#service-endpoint-setup))

 While level 1 is static and level 2 & 3 should be considered static (variance can occur in valuesets depending on the business needs), level 4 is considered dynamic in that sense that business rules are subject to change or be deprecated over time.
 Level 4 is referred to as <b>"Dyb validering"</b> in the reporting guidelines supplied by <b>Sundhedsdatastyrelsen</b>.

 Level 1, 2, and 4 rules are exportable in the formats XSD, Schematron, and KIE jar (kjar) files, respectively.
 The XSD and Schematron files does not include LPR3 assigned error codes - instead, when executed on a document, the XSD and Schematron reported errors will point out exactly where in the document the errors are and what has been violated.

-That said, XSD reported errors and Schematron reported errors will each be reported within their own category.
-Below illustrates how the errors at different leves are wrapped in a RegistryResponse according to IHE XDR/XDS ebXml:
+Below XML illustrates how the errors at different leves are wrapped in a `RegistryResponse` according to IHE XDR/XDS ebXml:
 ~~~xml
 <rs:RegistryResponse
 	status="urn:oasis:names:tc:ebxml-regrep:ResponseStatusType:Failure">